With a Little Help from my Friends: Silversea Guests Come Together to Support Crew

 For the Randalls, this gesture was a small token of the appreciation they feel for the crew.
 Having sailed with Silversea since 2000, and accumulating along the way 1,670 Venetian Society sailing days, the couple knows all too well that these devoted men and women are the reason they keep coming back.
 And in late 2020, as Steve and Janet await the opportunity to set sail again, they masterminded another significant gesture: establishing a fundraiser to benefit Silversea crewmembers during the global COVID-19 pandemic.

-The effort, launched as a GoFundMe campaign on December 21, has raised more than USD $75,000 to date thanks to contributions from more than 250 guests, employees and friends of Silversea.
+The effort, launched as a GoFundMe campaign on December 21, has raised more than USD $239,000 to date thanks to contributions from dozens of guests, employees and friends of Silversea.
 On top of that, Silversea Cruises has pledged to support guests’ efforts, donating an additional USD $70,000 to the cause.

 “Silversea’s crew is the lifeblood of our cruising experience,” says Randall.
 “I feel there is a unique relationship that has always existed between the guests and the crew; we are a huge extended family.”

 We caught up with Steve Randall to talk about this extraordinary effort.

 Did you ever imagine you’d raise close to a quarter of a million dollars?